Code-Institute-Submissions/PavleMarinkovic95-portfolio_2_SepResub/README.md

-This is the main look of the game on different screens
+<h1>Project idea</h1>

-The main objective is to play a complicated version of rock paper scissors.You have 5 options instead of 3.
+The main objective is to play a complicated version of rock paper scissors.
+You have 5 options instead of 3.
 The rock defeats scissors and the lizard.
 The scissors defeat paper and lizard.
 The paper defeats rock and spock.The spock defeats scissors and rock.
-And finally, the lizard defeats spock and paper.The rules of the game are shown on the popup image that you can hover.As we can see, it's a 1 defeats 2 and looses to the other 2 logic in the gameSo you have about 40% chance to win, but that's not precise as I didn't calculate the statistics.
+And finally, the lizard defeats spock and paper.
+The rules of the game are shown on the popup image that you can hover.
+As we can see, it's a 1 defeats 2 and looses to the other 2 logic in the gameSo you have about 40% chance to win, but that's not precise as I didn't calculate the statistics.

+<h1>Screenshots</h1>

 ![Screenshot (47)](https://user-images.githubusercontent.com/105302576/178243071-c7f92a0d-8b50-41f5-8912-1636985d4a4e.png)
 .